Wednesday, April 16, 2025

 There’s been blame on voters themselves: a substandard election day turnout by Democrats.

 I’m highly skeptical.
 I cannot accept that The Dump legitimately won.
 He betrayed the constitution and his oath of office by fomenting an insurrection.
 He was convicted on thirty-four felony counts.
 He is a known sexual predator.
 He bragged about ending abortion rights.
-He is transparently incompetent, unqualified, and corrupt.
+He is transparently incompetent, unqualified, and corrupt, and has never done a selfless, public-spirited act in his life.
 He ran the shabbiest campaign imaginable, with no real policies beyond a baldly stated plan for retribution against his political opponents.
 He is a known cheat.
-None of this adds up.
+None of it adds up.

 By now this wretched soul has done everything but shoot someone on Fifth Avenue.
 He belongs in a penal colony.